darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 id: filmstrip
 applicable-version: 4.0
 tags:
-view: lighttable, darkroom, tethering, map, print
+view: darkroom, tethering, map, print
 ---

 The filmstrip can be used to quickly switch between images.
 The images shown are the same as those displayed in the lighttable view and are defined by the currently-selected collection.